 Plot registration volume (registrations) is an important driver of NHBC's premium and inspection income and is a proxy of exposure on NHBC's insurance technical account.
-Registration volumes were 126,141 in 2021 (2020: 156,164).
-The reduction in volumes was mainly due to the impact of Covid-19 on the new-build homes construction industry output.
+Registration volumes were 160,912 in 2022 (2021: 126,141).
+Registrations continued to rebound following the decline in the aftermath of the national lockdown in 2020 due to Covid-19.